Hi! Cool place? Do all Swedish people have great taste? And are all your houses furnished with IKEA?

 Working in PR you must have instantly met the city’s half population.
 How is work different here, compared to back home?

 There is really a fast pace here in Dubai, compared to Europe, It has it pros and cons, naturally.
 I do love how you quickly make things happened here.
-But as a detail-freak, coming from a planning color, I sometimes fear we might lose attention to details due to the fast pace.
+But as a detail-freak, coming from a planning colour, I sometimes fear we might lose attention to details due to the fast pace.

 I am guessing what you do is a tough job, because you have to deal with so many diverse people and backgrounds.
 What would be the number one rule in doing good PR?